armory/docs/content/en/cd-as-a-service/setup/cli.md

    ```

    The command starts your deployment and progresses until the first weight and pause you set.
 It also returns a deployment ID that you can use to check the status of your deployment and a link to the Deployments UI page for your deployment.

+   Note that you can deploy an app without manually logging into CD-as-a-Service.
+See the {{< linkWithTitle "cd-as-a-service/tasks/deploy/deploy-with-creds.md" >}} page for details.

 ## Monitor your deployment